 We generate revenue from sales of our products, collaboration agreements and government grants.
 Our product revenue consists of sales of instruments and related services, and consumables, including chips and reagents.
-We also have entered into collaboration agreements, research and development contracts and have received government grants to conduct research and development activities.
+We also have entered into license and collaboration agreements and research and development contracts, and have received government grants to conduct research and development activities.